Ava June: Later life and death

-She retired from signing in 1984 after losing her voice and moved from Kensington to a quieter location in Twickenham Green.
+She retired from singing in 1984 after losing her voice and moved from Kensington to a quieter location in Twickenham Green.
 June passed on her experience to the younger generation of signers of the English National Opera as a coach and also gave masterclasses for several organisations including the International Association of Wagner Societies and the National Opera Studio.
 After stints with the Morley College, the Royal College of Music, Trinity Laban Conservatoire of Music and Dance and the Guildhall School of Music and Drama, she became a professor at the Royal Northern College of Music in Manchester in 1985 and remained in the post for the next fourteen years.
 June's pupils included Rosalind Plowright, Susan Bullock and Janice Kelly.
 She also brought her experience of opera to directing by creating productions of Charles Gounod's Roméo et Juliette, La traviata, and Nabucco for Wilmslow Opera in Cheshire.
 June also directed Die Fledermaus for the Carl Rosa Opera Company and latterly took on the direction of a choir of senior citizens for the University of the Third Age.
 Following the death of her husband of more than 30 years, the architectural engineer David Cooper in 1982, she became an active member of the London Spiritual Mission in Notting Hill Gate and became a soloist.
 June died at Kingston Hospital, London from sepsis brought about by an infection and pneumonia on 22 February 2013 at the age of 81.